xmartlabs/fountain-docs/Fountain.md

 ## Cache + Network Support Listing Creator

-Cache + Network Support Listing can be created invoking the `createNetworkWithCacheSupportListing` method in `Fountain` structure
+A Listing with Cache + Network Support can be created invoking the `createNetworkWithCacheSupportListing` method in the `Fountain` structure

 ```kotlin
 fun <Value> createNetworkWithCacheSupportListing(